sanketkumarsingh/Geographical-Scoping-and-Gazetteer-Improvement/README.md

 The code in this repo is updated and latest.

+geoname-mbrs_93274_places.txt -  contains MBRs generated through our methods.
+Each line of the file represents a place along with its MBR.
+There are total 6 columns per line which are tab separated.
+Columns are: geoname_id \t place_name \t  south_west_lat \t south_west_long \t north_east_lat \t north_east_long \n

 If you find any missing file or error, please add a comment/ create a issue.